 Developers too often view security as a roadblock, especially if they jump into the process too late.
 Developers also may not fully understand the specific security needs and approaches and may think they can handle it themselves.
 If you want to get security and DevOps teams to work together smoothly, here are a few practical steps to consider:

 1. Transform your security team into a DevOps partner, by first developing some of the basic skills to understand the development process, so that you can communicate to the development team in their language.

 2. Work with your DevOps counterparts to establish enterprise requirements for securing secrets and credentials.

 3. Help developers understand the security vulnerabilities and the challenges that come with addressing them.
-Train the developers to be “security-minded."
+Train the devs team to be “security-minded.”

 4. Communicate the vulnerabilities in terms that developers can more easily relate to, such as the recent Kubernetes vulnerabilities.
 Once they fully understand what it means to be responsible for security, handling compliance and audit requests, securing the person (and non-person) credentials for the DevOps tools, maintaining the secrets management platform or the SIEM and so on – they’ll be more likely to hand off those responsibilities to the right team.

 Want to learn more how to seamlessly integrate security into DevOps?
 Reach out for a demo.